 Amongst other things, Christmas is a time of fun, magic and festive chaos for the whole family.
 For Mums, unfortunately, it’s also a time of stress, an extra-long list of things to do, remember and clear up and a never-ending battle against clutter.
 I love Christmas and to help you love it too, here’s a quick list of 30 things to organise and plan for Christmas so you can experience the magic of Christmas along with your kids!

 So many people think about their material possessions and physical stuff when it comes to decluttering.
 But there’s a whole load of other things that we can declutter in our life that aren’t visible or tangible.
 If you’re looking to truly declutter your life and create more time, space and freedom by living simply, then check out this post on 10 things to declutter that aren’t actual things.

-Sitting down to look at your bank balance and where your money goes each month might not sound very exciting to most of us, but it’s vital if we want to manage our money, build up savings and stay out of debt.
+Sitting down to look at your bank balance and where your money goes each month might not sound very exciting but it’s vital if we want to manage our money, build up savings and stay out of debt.
 Simplifying your finances will make it so much easier, simpler and quicker to manage your money, pay your bills and avoid the build up of paperwork.
-I’m not an expert on money matters and I’m assuming that many of you aren’t either.
-So, here’s a very simple, step-by-step guide to simplify your finances that won’t have you burying your head in the sand!
+Here’s a very simple, step-by-step guide to simplifying your finances.

 Life can be complicated enough and it’s easy to get overloaded and overwhelmed.
 However, with some careful planning and a bit of thought, we can make it so much easier on ourselves.
 I can’t take away the challenges of life completely for you, but I can help you make some things a little bit simpler and less stressful.
 Check out this post on 15 ways to make life easier and simpler.